Master of Science in Public Health (MSPH) - International Health

 Director, Dr. Adnan Hyder

-- System approach to health program planning, management and evaluation
+- Emphasis on using a systems approach to health program planning, management, and evaluation

 - Special focus on issues such as humanitarian assistance, maternal and child health and services, injury prevention and ethics of delivery systems to vulnerable populations